NoWar3289/BitMapper2D/README.md

 * BitMapper2D is a small project.
 Some features may not work properly.
 * Maps are saved in a simple text format in the same directory as `main.py`.
-* The editor automatically creates a `textures` folder with a default texture if it does'nt exists.
+* The editor automatically creates a `textures` folder with a default texture if it doesn't exist.
 * The editor supports `PNG`, `JPG`, `JPEG`, and `BMP` image formats.
 * Map size is limited to `25x25`, `50x50` and `100x100` tiles.
 You can simply edit the code for different sizes.

+## Reason for Building BitMapper2D

+I got bored after graduating high school.
+I'm also interested in game development and building an RPG game (RBGForge).
+Needed a tile map editor for it, so I created my own.

 ## License